Duncan B. Campbell

-Duncan B. Campbell is a scholar of Greek and Roman warfare.
+Duncan B. Campbell is a British scholar of Greek and Roman warfare.
 He published his first paper in 1984, as an undergraduate at the Glasgow University, Scotland, and produced a complete re-assessment of Roman siegecraft for his PhD.
 Besides academic articles, he has written several other popular books about ancient warfare, chiefly siegecraft, published by Osprey Publishing.
-He is a regular contributor to Ancient Warfare magazine and a frequent reviewer for Bryn Mawr Classical Review.
+He has been a regular contributor to Ancient Warfare magazine and a frequent reviewer for Bryn Mawr Classical Review.
 He has published a new edition, with English translation, of the Roman military source known as the Liber de munitionibus castrorum, and a new edition, with English translation and detailed commentary, of the Ektaxis kat' Alanōn of Arrian.

+Critical acclaim

+Campbell's work has frequently been critically acclaimed, both for its informed content and for its accessible style.

+The Fate of the Ninth: The curious disappearance of one of Rome's legions (2018) has been called "A tale well told, written with exemplary clarity and scholarship", "a splendid book ...
+History at many levels and all very well done", and an "elegantly written book ... essential reading for anyone interested in the history of the Roman army".
+The Classics For All website called it "a model monograph.
+And it is beautifully written".

+Phantom Horsemen: Exploding the myth of the Emperor Gallienus' battle cavalry (2025) has been called " a very thorough and fascinating investigation", a "superb devastating debunking of the myth of the battle cavalry army", and "proper history and historiography.
+Essential reading on the Crisis of the Third Century".
+The journal Electrum insisted that "the author's erudition and substantive arguments in support of his position deserve great recognition.
+Moreover, the clear language of this work makes it a pleasure to read".